 Certain environmental laws and regulations assess liability on current or previous owners or operators of real property for the cost of investigation, removal or remediation of hazardous materials or wastes at those formerly owned or operated properties or at third party properties at which they have disposed of hazardous materials or wastes.
 In addition to cleanup actions brought by governmental authorities, private parties could bring personal injury, property damage or other claims due to the presence of, or exposure to, hazardous materials or wastes.
-We currently are not party to any claims or any obligations to investigate or remediate any material contamination at any of our facilities, however, if we were found to be liable under one or more of these laws or regulations, it could create a substantial liability.
+We currently are not party to any claims or any obligations to investigate or remediate any material contamination at any of our facilities.

 We are required to maintain a number of environmental permits and nuclear licenses for our North Billerica, Massachusetts campus, which includes our primary manufacturing, packaging and distribution facility.
 In particular, we must maintain a nuclear byproducts materials license issued by the Commonwealth of Massachusetts.
 This license requires that we provide financial assurance demonstrating our ability to cover the cost of decommissioning and decontaminating ("D&D") the Billerica site at the end of its use as a nuclear facility.
 In addition, we have a radioactive production facility in Somerset, NJ where we must also maintain a number of environmental permits and nuclear licenses.
 We store low level radioactive waste at our facilities until the materials are below regulatory limits, as allowed by our licenses and permits.
-As of December 31, 2023, we currently estimate the D&D cost of all of our manufacturing sites to be approximately \$25.1 million.
-As of December 31, 2023 and 2022, we have a liability of approximately \$22.9 million and \$22.5 million, respectively associated with our asset retirement obligations.
+As of December 31, 2022, we currently estimate the D&D cost of all of our manufacturing sites (excluding our Puerto Rico radiopharmacy, which we sold on January 29, 2021) to be approximately \$25.1 million.
+As of December 31, 2022 and 2021, we have a liability of approximately \$22.5 million and \$20.8 million, respectively associated with our asset retirement obligations.
 We currently provide this financial assurance in the form of surety bonds.